Lattice-Automation/primers/README.md

 #### Table Output Format

-By default, the primers are logged in table format in rows of `dir, tm, ttm, gc, dg, pen, seq` where:
+By default, the primers are logged in table format in rows of `dir, tm, ttm, gc, dg, p, seq` where:

 - dir: FWD or REV
 - tm: the melting temperature of the annealing portion of the primer (Celsius)